 The Open Championship was initially held Kent in 1894 when Royal St Georges became the first club outside Scotland to host the event.
 It returns in 2020 and the small town of Deal will be inundated with enthusiasts looking for room, board and a bite to eat.
 As I drove towards my hotel for the stay, ‘Sandwich’ read the roadside sign with ‘Deal’ directly below it.
 I wondered if a local Subway was doing a ‘Special’.

 The town of Sandwich did indeed lend its name to the multi-tiered hunger-buster.
 John Montagu, 4th Earl of Sandwich was an avid gambler and rather than take a break for a proper, sit-down meal, ordered some meat between two slices of bread.
-His fellow gamesters followed suit shouting out "the same as Sandwich!" and the rest is culinary history.
-Sandwich is one of the best preserved medieval towns in England and well worth a nose around.
+His fellow gamesters followed suit shouting out "the same as Sandwich!" and the rest is a piece of culinary history.
+Sandwich is one of the best preserved medieval towns in England and well worth a nose around before or after your game.
 It’s also the gateway to the three most prestigious golf clubs in the area; Royal St Georges, the Princes Course and Royal Cinque Ports Golf Club.

 Royal St Georges